 My recommendation for anyone wanting to do the same thing, would be to use a ribbon with more than 16 conductor and spit the extra across the power wire.

 I used 3 for the servo power 6 Volt and 3 for the servo power 0 Volt, this may not be quite enough,…[Read more]

 Ray Edgley posted an update 2 years, 12 months ago

 Fred InMoov first video, shoulder view of Bicep rotate.

 Nice and smooth.
 Your print quality looks really good with no banding.

 The cable relative to the shoulder moves in the gap, the cables relative to the bicep are stationary.
 The elbow piston clears the ribbon cable by a 2 mm inside the gear, gets a bit closer outside the gear on the bicep end but still clears it just.

-Ray Edgley posted an update 3 weeks, 3 days ago
+Ray Edgley posted an update 3 years ago

 Mounter 16 channel PWM Servo driver in the left bicep.